Updated: Aug 31

 Same thing with stakeholders.
 If your job is to accomplish certain goals, then you need to protect those goals by giving the stakeholders clear options that respect their role in the project but also keep the project on task.

-Here are three scenarios to show what this can look like and how you can respond in a healthy and productive way:
+Here are three scenarios that show what this can look like and how you can respond in a healthy and productive way:

 Scenario 1: The Scope-Creeper